moveit/moveit_tutorials/doc/ompl_interface/ompl_interface_tutorial.rst

 	    goal_bias: 0.05
 	    delay_collision_checking: 1

+Other optimization objectives can be defined programmatically.
 For more information on the OMPL optimal planners, the reader is referred to the `OMPL - Optimal Planning documentation <http://ompl.kavrakilab.org/optimalPlanning.html>`_.

 OMPL Planner Termination Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^